I will miss you when you’re Gone

 written by Jessica Moss | directed by Adrian Prendergast

 Celeste tries to contact her dead mother Theresa, but instead is haunted by Evelyn.
 Evelyn jumped off the top of her office building, run by Robin.
 Robin just wants to get these files in order, until the spirit of Theresa shows up.
+Is it an administrative filing error from the afterlife?
+Or can the living and the dead help each other find the connections they so desperately need?
 A “lonesome country song about grief and bureaucracy.”

-Featuring Meghan Ames, Monica Domena, Gretchen Douma, and Mariah Lee Squires
+Featuring Meghan Ames, Monica Domena, Karin Rogers, and Mariah Lee Squires

 March 5-21, 2026